priyan-ssh/apeiron/templates/backend/dotnet/MISSION_LOG.md

 *   **Cost:** More files (DTOs, Interfaces).
 *   **Gain:** You can change the Database, the Auth Provider, or the Cache without rewriting your business logic.

-This is **Industrial Grade**.
+This is **Enterprise-Ready**.
 It feels "heavy" because it carries the weight of reliability.

 **Q: Why don't we put all 'Models' in the Domain?**